Debt Yield vs DSCR: Key Differences for CRE Lending

 |---|---|---|

-| Primary Focus | Near-term solvency/affordability | Fundamental collateral risk |
+| Primary Focus | Near-term cash flow solvency | Fundamental collateral and leverage risk |

 For most commercial borrowers, the DSCR is the constraint for the "Life of the Loan," while Debt Yield is the constraint for the "Loan Proceeds."
 If you are seeking maximum leverage, your loan amount will almost always be capped by the Debt Yield.
 As an investor, you must underwrite to the lower of the proceeds suggested by these metrics.
 Stress-testing your exit NOI against institutional Debt Yield benchmarks is the only way to ensure a successful refinance at maturity.